vineetver/Yellow-Taxi-Pipeline/README.md

 | **Tolls_amount**          | Total amount of all tolls paid in trip.                                                                                                                                                                                                                     |
 | **Total_amount**          | The total amount charged to passengers.
 Does not include cash tips.                                                                                                                                                                                         |

-## Google Cloud Storage
+## Postgres and Google Cloud Storage

-The data and all other files are stored in Google Cloud Storage bucket `yellow_taxi_data` in `us_east1` region.
-The data is loaded into a local PostgresQL database using the command line.
-Since the data is stored in GCS, it is accessible from anywhere in the world.
-Beware that the data is large (1 billion rows) and can take a while to download and upload.
+The data is stored in a Postgresql Database for fast access.
+All the data from different stages of the pipeline e.g cleaning, processing is stored in Google Cloud.
+Since the data is stored in GCP, it is accessible from anywhere in the world.
+Beware that the data can be large (1 billion rows/200+ GB) and can take a while to download.

+Google Cloud data versioning structure.

 ```
 ├── vineet_taxi_data